nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 #### Step 1: The Setup (Configuring the SPIRE Server)

-Before anything boots up, the Architect must define the security rules on the central SPIRE Server using registration entries.
-Think of this as defining the acceptable "DNA."
+Before the Windows Server even boots up, you (the Architect) must configure your central SPIRE Server with two strict rules.
+Think of these as inserting configuration rows into a central security database.
+You are defining the acceptable "DNA."

-* **Rule 1: Trusting the Windows Machine (Node Registration)** We tell the SPIRE Server to trust the physical VM if it proves it belongs to our company.
+**Rule 1: Trusting the Windows Machine (Node Registration)** Before SPIRE will issue a certificate to your .NET app, it must first trust the physical (or virtual) Windows Server that the app is running on.

+* **What it means:** *"If a machine boots up and can mathematically prove to us (via an AWS metadata check or a hardware TPM chip) that it is an official company server, trust it."*
+* **The Configuration Command:**
 ```powershell
 spire-server.exe entry create `
     -node `